 Replenishment Time = (Stock QTY - Reorder Point QTY) ÷ Sales Velocity

-- Forecasting requires history.
-On seasonal markets, for accurate forecasting, you need as least one year of sales history.
-In other stable (linear) markets, the forecast can analyze the past 90 days.
+- Forecasting requires a history.
+On seasonal markets, improving forecasting accuracy necessitates at least one year of sales history.
+In other stable (linear) markets, a sales history of the past 30-90 days is typically sufficient.

 Examples of inventory planning reports for Shopify